SSWConsulting/SSW.Rules.Content/rules/scheduling-do-you-know-how-to-view-the-availability-of-each-developer-resource-scheduling/rule.md

 ---
+seoDescription: "View developers' availability and schedule projects efficiently using the CRM Service Calendar."
 type: rule
 archivedreason:
 title: Scheduling - Do you know how to view the availability of each developer?
 (Resource Scheduling)